Back to blog

 For research peptides, look for: 99%+ HPLC-verified purity, batch-specific COAs, third-party testing (not self-certified), UK-based operations (faster shipping, UK consumer protection), and transparent business practices.

 Peptify meets all of these criteria.
-Every vial is independently tested, comes with a downloadable COA from the product page, and ships same-day from the UK.
+Every batch is independently tested by Janoshik Analytical and links to a downloadable Certificate of Analysis from the product page on peptifyuk.com.

 Frequently Asked Questions